Three star - A pub interior of exceptional national historic importance

 A superlative, unspoilt country pub including one of the most remarkable public bars anywhere that is unchanged in 150 years.
 This is one of only six traditional pubs left in the whole of the UK without a bar counter including the other Heritage Pubs the Cock, Broom, Bedfordshire; North Star, Steventon, Oxfordshire; Tuckers Grave, Faulkland, Somerset; Rose & Crown, Huish Episcopi, Somerset; and Manor Arms, Rushall, West Midlands.

 The origins of the building lie in the C16 and it was extended on the left in the C18.
 It is timber-framed and plastered, with the plaster lined to imitate stonework.
 Its unspoilt nature is as a result of being run by the Felgate family from 1882 until 1979.
 Adnams owned the pub from 1904, when they purchased Fisher's Brewery estate, until they sold it in 1972 (it had closed in 1969).
 It closed again in 1991 and then Tony Harvey of Tannington Hall and 8 other local people formed a consortium to buy the pub and they sold it back to Adnams in 2001.
-They have recently leased the pub to a local catering company and, sadly, the new leaseholders have added the ubiquitous 'gastro' pastel shades of paint to wood panelling and fireplaces.
+In 2016 Adnams leased the pub to a local catering company and, sadly, the leaseholders added the ubiquitous 'gastro' pastel shades of paint to wood panelling and fireplaces.
 After this company decided they no longer wished to lease the pub, it was put up for sale by Adnams and in 2018 it was purchased by The Low House Community Interest Company (CIC), a group of regulars who clubbed together to buy the freehold.
 Thankfully, they have carefully repainted the interior.